Brave (2012 film): Release

 The film was initially set for release on Holiday 2011, but the date was moved to June 15, 2012, and later to June 22, 2012.
 On April 3, 2012, Pixar screened the film's first 30 minutes, which received a positive reaction.
 The film premiered on the last day of the Seattle International Film Festival on June 10, 2012.
 It had its Australian premiere on June 11, 2012, at the Sydney Film Festival, its domestic premiere on June 18, 2012, at Hollywood's Dolby Theatre as part of the Los Angeles Film Festival, its European premiere at the Taormina Film Festival in Sicily on June 23, 2012, and its British premiere at the Edinburgh International Film Festival on June 30, 2012, with Kelly Macdonald, Robbie Coltrane, Craig Ferguson, Brian Cox, Kevin McKidd, Ewen Bremner, Kate Dickie, Julie Fowlis, Patrick Doyle, Daniela Nardini and Alex Salmond in attendance.
+Preceding the feature theatrically was a short film entitled La Luna, directed by Enrico Casarosa.

 In the United States and Canada, Brave is the first feature-length film to use the Dolby Atmos sound format.
 Almost half of the 14 theaters set up to show the film in Atmos are in California (Burbank, Century City, Fremont, Hollywood, San Francisco, and Sherman Oaks), with the others located in seven other states (Lake Buena Vista, Florida; Kansas City, Missouri; Paramus, New Jersey; Las Vegas, Nevada; Chicago; West Plano, Texas; Vancouver, Washington) and Toronto, Ontario.
 It was released in other theaters with Dolby Surround 7.1.
 In total, it was released in 4,164 theaters, a record-high for Pixar.
 The previous record was held by Cars 2 (4,115 theaters).
 2,790 of the theaters included 3D shows.

 Home media

 Brave was released on Blu-ray, Blu-ray 3D, DVD, and digital download on November 13, 2012.
 It includes La Luna and a new short film, The Legend of Mor'du, which explores the history of Mor'du, from The Witch's perspective.
-The DVD contains audio commentary by director Mark Andrews, co-director/screenwriter Steve Purcell, story supervisor Brian Larsen, and editor Nick Smith.
+The DVD contains audio commentary by director Mark Andrews, co-director/screenwriter Steve Purcell, story supervisor Brian Larsen, and editor Nicholas C. Smith.
 Brave was released on 4K Ultra HD Blu-ray on September 10, 2019.

 Disney threatened a lawsuit against a British company, Brightspark Productions, that had packaged a low-budget 2005 Canadian film called A Fairy Tale Christmas as "Braver".
 Disney claimed the DVD cover was too similar to that of Brave.
 Braver was sold in supermarkets in the United Kingdom.